eiffel-community/eiffelevents-sdk-go/README.md

 ## Creating new events

-The struct types used to represent Eiffel events are named after the event types without the "Eiffel" prefix and "Event" suffix, and the event's major version as a suffix.
-Hence, each event's major version gets its own struct.
+The struct types used to represent Eiffel events are named after the event types without the "Eiffel" prefix and "Event" suffix, and with a version suffix.
+For non-experimental event versions (1.0.0 and up) the version suffix is the event's major version (i.e. each major version gets its own struct) while for experimental event versions (0.x.y) every single version gets its own struct (because every version is allowed to contain backwards incompatible changes).

 The following example shows two methods of creating events, with and without a factory.